nkavid/gfx-checks/README.md

 //...
 ```

-`baz` may be class or namespace or function...
+`baz` may be class or namespace or function.

-- [ ] class cohesion
+### gfx-experimental-class-cohesion

-similar to this python checker?
+Similar to this python checker

 [flake8-cohesion](https://github.com/mschwager/cohesion)

+- [x] Check for private member usage in methods
+- [ ] Check for private method usage in methods

+Support cohesion metric for other stuff than class?

+- [ ] Check for local linkage declarations usage (constants, variables, functions, ...)